-However, if you do decide to take fish oil then be aware of the side effects further down at the very least, depending on:
+If you decide to take fish oil then be aware of the effects - depending on:

 Are you taking any medication?
 If so, please inform yourself thoroughly and speak to your healthcare provider before taking any supplements.
 The Institute of Optimum Nutrition provides relevant information on diabetes, heart disease and cholesterol.

 Your doctor is likely to tell you that there are no Omega-3 side-effects as such.
 However, you may need to adjust your medication.
 Your doctor may want you to have some extra blood tests done to make sure that values remain stable (although actually, they’re likely to improve!).
 The Institute of Optimum Nutrition reports, for example, that fish oil can help make your statins more effective.